 - history of heart disease

-You can get high risk life insurance quotes by using our quote form on the top right or clicking here for our free quote page.
+You can get high-risk life insurance quotes by using our instant quote form on the top right or clicking here for our free quote page.

 Simply set your health rating to “Standard” or “Regular.”
-This will give you an idea of what someone pays with an average life expectancy.
+This will give you an idea of what someone, who’s a non-smoker, pays with an average life expectancy.
 Depending on your health condition, you might expect to pay roughly double to triple that rate.
 It’s best to call us to confirm.

 However, you may not qualify at all for traditional life insurance coverage and may need to buy guaranteed issue life insurance instead.